Home » Do Rats Like To Live Near Water?

 Supply of Drinking Water

-Without a reliable supply of water in their environment, wild rats may be forced to travel long distances searching for this valuable resource.
+Without a reliable water supply in their environment, wild rats may be forced to travel long distances searching for this valuable resource.

-Although rats can defend themselves, these long treks are often dangerous since they put them at risk of attacks by predators.
+Although rats can defend themselves, these long treks are often dangerous since they put them at risk of predator attacks.
 These include wild cats, raccoons, and ferrets.

 Cool Themselves in Hot Weather